 The RealtyShares DME fund invested $600,000 in a preferred equity investment in Vernazza Apartments, a 168-unit garden-style apartment complex in Las Vegas, NV, only 3.5 miles from the Las Vegas Strip, 4.5 miles from McCarren International Airport and 8 miles from downtown Las Vegas.

-Comment: There were multiple sell-offs in the stock market in August, which made me invest more heavily in stocks than I normally do.
+Comment: During 3Q 2017, there were multiple sell-offs in the stock market in August, which made me invest more heavily in stocks than I normally do.
 Although I’m not excited about stocks, I decided to hold my nose and focus on asset allocation since I’m ~5% below my target equities allocation of 25% of net worth.
 I focus on tech and the S&P 500 b/c my rental house was a derivative play on tech.

 I slowed my municipal bond purchases because the 10-year bond yield edged down to about 2.15%, which made yields unattractive.
 If the 10-year bond yield gets back to 2.5%, I will be aggressively buying again.